BerkeleyLab/LBNL-DSBPM/README.md

 AFE attenuator trims (dB),0 0 0 0
 ```

+IMPORTANT NOTE: The board will first try to request an IP via DHCP, if it's
+compiled with LWIP_DHCP enabled.
+If that fails, then it will fallback to IP
+address `192.168.1.10/24`.

+If LWIP_DHCP is disabled, then it will use static IP address and the embedded
+software will use the `IP Address`, `IP Netmask` and `IP Gateway` from the
+`sysParms.csv` configuration file.

 * RFTABLE.CSV

 RF Demodulation table for the synchronous Digital Down-Conversion (DDC) local